-We’re actually making a documentary for BBC4, we did a little performance to camera and they wanted me to use my original synths at the Leeds Warehouse where we did our first proper shows.
+We’re making a documentary for BBC4, we did a little performance to camera and they wanted me to use my original synths at the Leeds Warehouse where we did our first proper shows.
 So the photo was just a reference to that really.
-That will come out some time after the show, they’ve not advertised when yet because we’re still filming.
+That will come out some time after the show, they’ve not said when yet because we’re still filming.
 It’s quite in-depth and for once, I get to talk quite a lot! *laughs*

 The boxed set has two remix discs, one is new versions using only original parts…

 It was just tightening a few things up as a lot of the original stuff was all played manually, I didn’t want them to sound too mechanical but it was to make them sound more punchy and modern without sounding completely rehashed.